mhausenblas/aws-container-security-survey-2019/README.md

 > I plan to publish the results on GitHub.
 > Thanks for your time!

+Note: the raw results will be made available, soon.

 The questions of the survey were:

 1. [How do you run your containers on AWS?](#q1-how-do-you-run-your-containers-on-aws)